 - Support in understanding and coping with a negative psychedelic experience that was difficult, confusing, or overwhelming.

-If you are interested in help in relation to the use of psychedelics in your life, contact Dr. Brian Pilecki.
+If you are interested in help in relation to the use of psychedelics in your life, scroll down to fill out our confidential contact form.
 Please note that we do not facilitate access to psychedelic substances or experiences in any way.

 Dr. Pilecki also offers a Psychedelic Integration Support Group that is open to individuals who would like to talk about their psychedelic experiences in a safe and supportive therapeutic environment.
 For more information about the group, please click here or contact Dr. Pilecki for more information.